Bajocode/FunctionalReactiveXApp/README.md

 ![Screenshots of the app](media/Header.png)

-An example of making network requests using RxSwift, RxCocoa and the TMDB movies API.
+Exploring and learning more about the world of reactive programming using RxSwift, RxCocoa and the TMDB movies API.
+I will gradually add more features while learning more about Rx.

 #### Install
 In a terminal window, cd into the root folder and run `$pod install` to install